in

 This is an interesting visual effect that you can strategically use to fill up your interior spaces at home.
 If you have gaps to fill, for example, you can put them in that blank or negative space and you can be rest assured that they will liven it up.

-This makes bud vases highly versatile.
-They are great items to have at your disposal especially if you happen to be looking for eye-catching décor that grounds the aesthetics.
+This makes these decor pieces highly versatile.
+They are great items to have at your disposal, especially if you happen to be looking for eye-catching décor that grounds the aesthetics.

 Bud vases are ubiquitous these days.
 They can be found in every type of material you can imagine.
 They can also come in interesting and unique shapes and colors.

-There’s a quaint charm and appeal to them because of the options available and because of their small and dainty size, of course.
+There’s a quaint charm and appeal to them because of the options available and their small and dainty size.
 They can look great as a side piece somewhere or as center table pieces that don’t eat up a lot of space.

 Trumpet Vase